Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-Waffles: In a large bowl whisk together the flour, baking powder, salt and sugar.
+Waffles: In a large bowl whisk together the flour, baking powder, salt, and sugar.
 In a separate bowl whisk together the egg and milk.
-Add the egg mixture to the flour mixture, all at once, and stir just until combined.
-Stir in the melted butter.
+Add the egg mixture to the flour mixture, along with the melted butter, and stir (or whisk) just until combined.

 Waffles: